Personal Property

 - Declarations that have been submitted without a signature, will receive a 25 % penalty.

-- You must request an extension to file prior to November 1, 2024, in writing.
-If you have been granted an extension, and you submit your Declaration after the extension date, a 25 % penalty will be incurred.
+- If you have been granted an extension to file, and you submit your Declaration after the extension date, a 25 % penalty will be incurred.

 All persons conducting business must furnish information pertaining to their business, including the following items: